+Scripture, and this reading from John's gospel especially, clearly moves us beyond that suffering; puts the passion of Jesus into perspective; shifts the focus from death to living.
 The very way the events unfold in this divine story move us in that direction.
-It's almost like a two-act play directed by God to reveal the magnificent meaning of that moment.
+John scripts here a two-act play directed by God that reveals the magnificent meaning of that moment.
 The first act is about death, darkness, and despair; the second act is about shining light, and the glow of God's grace illuminating Mary, the disciples, and the whole earth.
 We are propelled along with Mary Magdalene from darkness into light, from despair into bewildered joy; from solitude into discipleship and communion.

 Let's take another look - the story goes by so quickly when we read it.
 The story opens in darkness, and quiet.
 "Early on the first day of the week, when it was still dark", the text begins.
 Darkness, cloaking the furtive movements of Mary Magdalene, slipping through the streets to go to the tomb where the bruised, beaten and battered body of Jesus had been placed.
-She slipped from deep shadow to deep shadow, knowing that she was at risk from the patrolling soldiers because of her known association with this criminal who had been executed.
-The very fact that she was taking this risk helps us to feel her despair: there was no good reason for her to go to the tomb, she would not be able to lift, roll or slide away the cover by herself, so she could only be going there to be as near as she could be to this man who had so completely changed her life.
+She moves cautiously from deep shadow to deep shadow, knowing that she is at risk from the patrolling soldiers because of her known association with this criminal who had been executed.
+The very fact that she is taking this risk helps us to feel her despair: there was no good reason for her to go to the tomb, she would not be able to lift, roll or slide away the cover by herself, so she can only be going there to be as near as she could be to this man who had so completely changed her life.

-And the darkness deepened.
-In the same way that the night darkens just before the dawn, the darkness of her despair deepened also, as she discovered that the tomb had been opened, and it lay empty.
-Running to gather Peter and the disciple whom Jesus loved, she cried to them that the body of the Lord had been taken out of the tomb, and was now missing.
-Sharing her grief and confusion, these two disciples raced to the tomb, discovered that she was telling the truth, and went back home in confusion, not yet understanding the meaning of it all.
-So deep was the darkness of their despair and confusion that not even their faith was enough to illuminate the fulfillment of scripture happening right before their eyes, that they failed to grasp the meaning of the first big clue that this was not merely a further desecration (that the head wrappings had been carefully rolled up and set aside), and so the disciples returned home, leaving Mary alone in her darkness as the first scene comes to a sad close.
+And the darkness deepens.
+In the same way that the night darkens just before the dawn, the darkness of her despair deepens also, as she discovers that the tomb has been opened, and it lies empty.
+Running to gather Peter and the disciple whom Jesus loved, she cries to them that the body of the Lord had been taken out of the tomb, and is now missing.
+Sharing her grief and confusion, these two disciples race to the tomb, discovering that she was telling the truth, and return back home in confusion, not yet understanding the meaning of it all.
+So deep is the darkness of their despair and confusion that not even their faith is enough to illuminate the fulfillment of scripture happening right before their eyes - they fail to grasp the meaning of the first big clue that this is not merely a further desecration of his body.
+They fail to note that the head wrappings had been carefully rolled up and set aside.
+The confused and saddened disciples return home, leaving Mary alone in her darkness as the first scene comes to a somber close.